jdrp/tmux-workspace/README.md

 $EDITOR ~/.config/tmux-workspace/workspaces/tmux-workspace.toml
 ```

-Current status: the `edit` subcommand exists in the CLI skeleton, but opening the editor is not implemented yet.
+Current status: implemented.

+Behavior:

+- opens the workspace TOML with `$EDITOR`
+- falls back to `nvim` if `$EDITOR` is not set
+- returns a readable error if the workspace does not exist

 #### `tw start`